wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 ---
 ## Introduction

-In this tutorial, we are going to install Vonage’s open source connector and Lightning component to allow you to send push notifications and perform 2 way SMS and WhatsApp messaging straight from Salesforce!
+In this tutorial, we are going to install Vonage’s open source connector and Lightning component to allow you to send push notifications and perform 2-way SMS and WhatsApp messaging straight from Salesforce!

 We’ll be using Salesforce, Node.js, Apex, JavaScript, and the [Vonage Messages API](https://developer.vonage.com/messaging/sms/overview).